joskolenberg/laravel-jory/README.md

 ### Registering
 JoryResources are automatically discovered as long as they are in the default App\Http\JoryResources namespace.
-Alter the jory [config](#config) file or use the Register() method on the Jory facade to change this behaviour.
+Alter the jory [config](#config) file to change this behaviour, or use the ```register()``` method on the Jory facade to register manually.

 ### Linked model
 The ```modelClass``` attribute needs a reference to the related model.
-Normally there would be only one JoryResource for a model (however multiple is possible).
+Normally there would be only one JoryResource for each of your models (however multiple is possible).
 ```php
 protected $modelClass = AlbumCover::class;
 ```

 ### Uri
 By default your model can be called in the jory api using the kebabcased model name (e.g. ```/jory/album-cover```), you can set your own using the $uri attribute.
+The uri must be unique across all your JoryResources.
 ```php
 protected $uri = 'albumcover';
 ```